 To be honest, it’s a lot to take in.
 Fortunately, there are a few things you can do ahead of time to make the process smoother than it would otherwise be.

-3 Approaches to Make a State-to-State Transition Simpler
+3 Approaches to Make a State-to-State Moving Simpler

 These three measures will help reduce the stress rate, even though the procedure will never be totally smooth.